maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-2022.rst

 ofono
 -----

-The ofono for all our supported devices has been updated to a more recent release - ofono 1.34.
+The ofono version for all our supported devices has been updated to a more recent release - ofono 1.34.
 We've additionally also merged in some more patches for better pinephone support (see `issue #597
 <https://github.com/maemo-leste/bugtracker/issues/597>`_ and `issue #598